Skip to content

 Islands Architecture

-The hydration runtime is provided by the vite-plugin-shopify-theme-islands package and imported in the main entry point:
+The hydration runtime is imported in the main entry point:

 js